 Myth #2: Purchasing a life insurance plan is complicated

 We try to make this process as simple as possible.
 All that you need to do is fill out an application form providing basic details.
-If you are looking for a larger amount of cover or have a past medical condition then we may look for some more information or a medical.
-If you are not familiar with the various options available or what cover you need we recommend you seek independent financial advice to help you navigate the various options available.
+If you’re looking for a larger amount of cover or have a past medical condition, then we may look for some more information or a medical report.
+If you’re not familiar with the various options available or what cover you need we recommend you seek independent financial advice to help you navigate the various options available.

 We offer life cover up to age 89.

 You may not need as much life insurance when your children are no longer dependents.
-However, even when your children have moved out of your home, you may want to leave a bequest to them or to your grandchildren.
-With life cover you also wont have to worry about leaving the cost of a funeral to your family.
+However, even when your children have moved out of your home, you may want to leave an inheritance to them or to your grandchildren.
+With life cover you also won’t have to worry about leaving the cost of a funeral to your family.

-Myth #6: I have a comfortable amount of savings, so I don't need life insurance
+Myth #5: I’ve a comfortable amount of savings, so I don't need life insurance

 All forms of savings will run out eventually.
-You would want your dependents to be able to maintain a reasonable lifestyle if the worst were to happen.
+You’d want your dependents to be able to maintain a reasonable lifestyle if the worst were to happen.
 This may not be possible in the long-term by relying on savings alone.

-Myth #7: I’ll be asked for random medical check ups throughout the year
+Myth #6: I’ll be asked for random medical check-ups throughout the year

-Aviva only assess you medically when you are initially applying for life cover.
+Aviva only assess you medically when you’re initially applying for life cover.
 Once the policy is issued, this cover is maintained irrespective of any changes to your health.
-The only time we might re-asses you is if you take out additional cover in the future.
+The only time we might re-assess you is if you take out additional cover in the future.

-At Aviva, all of our life policies are at a guaranteed premium, so they are guaranteed not to rise throughout the term of your policy.
+At Aviva, all of our life policies are at a guaranteed premium, so they’re guaranteed not to rise throughout the term of your policy.
 The only circumstance in which the premium can rise is if you increase your cover amount.

-If in the future you believe that your cover is no longer suitable for your needs, you can cancel at any time without penalty.
-However, we would always recommend that you seek financial advice before cancelling any cover as alternative options may be available to you.
+If, in the future, you don’t think your cover suits your needs anymore, you can cancel at any time without penalty.
+However, we’d always recommend that you get financial advice before cancelling any cover as there might be other options may be available.

 If you have been tobacco-free for a period of 12 months or more you will be classed as a non-smoker, and your premium will be calculated as so.
-If you use nicotine replacement products such as e-cigarettes and haven’t used tobacco products for 12 months, you will also be classified as a non-smoker.
+Note: if you use nicotine replacement products such as vapes, you’ll be classified as a smoker.

-Myth #11: I have Mortgage protection so I don’t need life insurance
+Myth #10: I have mortgage protection, so I don’t need life insurance

-With mortgage protection, if we pay out a death benefit, we are obliged to pay it directly to your lender** and they will use that to cover the outstanding loan on your home.
+With mortgage protection, if we pay out a death benefit, we’re obliged to pay it directly to your lender* and they’ll use that to cover the outstanding loan on your home.
 Your family will benefit from this because your mortgage will be fully cleared.
-However, mortgage protection will not provide any payment directly to your family to cover the loss of your income in the event of your death.
-This kind of lump sum payout is only available with life cover.
-Mortgage protection protects your family against being left with mortgage repayments, but life cover will protect the lifestyle and future of your family with a cash payout.
+However, mortgage protection won’t provide any payment directly to your family to cover the loss of your income in the event of your death.
+This kind of lump sum pay-out is only available with life cover.
+Mortgage protection protects your family against being left with mortgage repayments, but life cover will protect the lifestyle and future of your family with a cash pay-out.